Klāvs Čavars

-Klāvs Čavars (born February 11, 1996) is a Latvian professional basketball player for Start Lublin of the PLK.
-The 2.08 m (6 ft 10 in) Center played six seasons for VEF Rīga.
+Klāvs Čavars (born February 11, 1996) is a Latvian professional basketball player for Sabah BC of the Azerbaijan Basketball League.
+The 2.08 m center played six seasons for VEF Rīga.

 Professional career

 VEF Rīga

 Čavars first joined the VEF Rīga and played in the 2012–13 season.
 Although loaned to other teams, Čavars played a total of six seasons for VEF Rīga. Čavars' career high was during the 2013–14 season, playing 4 games and averaging 9.0 points and 9.5 rebounds.
 During the 2018–19 season, Cavars finished with 23 games played and averaged 2.5 points, 0.2 assists and 2.2 rebounds.
 This was his second career low with the team after the 2018–19 season finishing with an average of 6.6 points, 5.2 rebounds and 0.9 assists.

-BK Liepājas
+BK Liepājas Lauvas

-Čavars played one season for the BK Liepājas.
+Čavars played one season for the BK Liepājas Lauvas.
 During the 2015–16 season he played in both the Latvian Basketball League and Baltic Basketball League, in a total of 54 combined games (42 in LBL, 12 in BBL).